Best UK staycation ideas with unique places to stay in the UK

 A few years ago we did this for my Mums 60th, and it was so nice to have all the extended family under one homely roof for a few days.

 Include a walk through history with a unique museum

-There are multiple museums like this in the UK from the Cosmeston Medieval Village in the Welsh Glamorgan, to the Blists Hill Victorian Town in Shropshire, and including one of these in your next British getaway will add another level of history to your UK staycation.
+There are multiple museums like this in the UK, from the Cosmeston Medieval Village in the Welsh Glamorgan, to the Blists Hill Victorian Town in Shropshire, and including one of these in your next British getaway will add another level of history to your UK staycation.